 The Sunbury River Park Project is in the development stage.
 A section of floodwall will be removed to allow for the placement of an amphitheater and walking trail along the downtown waterfront.
 It is hoped that this development will allow the city to make better use of one of its greatest resources, the beautiful Susquehanna River.
 An environmental education center is also being planned in the nearby Shikellamy state park.

 Sunbury has an active youth sports program.
 There are numerous baseball and softball fields, tennis courts, playgrounds and a community swimming pool.
 Sunbury has the only indoor ice skating rink in the area, which is home to both several area youth hockey leagues, as well as the Bucknell University ice hockey team.
 Sunbury was the first municipality in the region to create a skate/bicycle park.

 Sunbury is served by the Degenstein Community Library.
 The library provides a wide range of services for children and youth, including a pre-school story hour and a summer reading program.
-The library is able to assist adult patrons with any number of educational, professional or recreational reading needs, including internet service and wireless access.
+The library is able to assist adult patrons with any number of educational, professional or recreational reading needs, including internet service.
 The Sunbury YMCA houses the Degenstein Youth Center, which provides after school and weekend activities and events.
 The Sunbury YMCA also offers numerous classes for youth, adults, and seniors.

 City of Sunbury

 Degenstein Community Library